roman-dvorak/AMASC01/src/camera_supervisor/README.md

 Logging is configured in `thermal_control.py`:

-- **Console/journal:** INFO and higher – telemetry suitable for live monitoring.
+- **Console/journal:** INFO and higher – telemetry suitable for live monitoring (includes CPU temperature in logs).
 - **Log file (`/var/log/thermal_control.log`):** WARNING and higher – only start/stop events and errors, to minimize SD card writes.

 Make sure the log path is writable by the user running the service (typically `root` under `systemd`).